The Legacy Lab

 Wolverine MovieMaker Pro for Super 8/8mm film

-This scanner will save 35mm (photo film & Archive), 127, 126, 110, APS Slides & Negatives, 8mm and Super 8 frames as JPEGs.
-It will save to SD/SDHC memory card up to 32 GB or a device that will connect through the USB port.
+This scanner will save 35 (135) mm slides; color negative film sizes 135, 110, and 126; and black & white negative film sizes 135, 110, and 126.
+It will save to SD/SDHC memory card up to 32 GB and can then be transferred to the computer USB or cloud storage if desired.
 Conversion of this media happens in real time.
 Be prepared to stay with your material to monitor the process.

 ClearClick HD Video Capture Box Ultimate